NadiDami/CrowdHailer.github.io/_posts/2015-07-14-domain-driven-design-introduction.md

 author: Peter Saxton
 ---

-### Introduction
+### Beginning with design

-Over the last year of working with Ruby, I have improved by learning the difference between hacking code and designing an application.
-Now I am sure, most of my code is of the latter rather than the former.
-Several concepts and practices helped me advance my development, but perhaps the most influential are those from Domain Driven Design(DDD).
-This series of blog posts covers what I have found most useful in my work as I have explored, and continue to explore, DDD.
+The Ruby language and I have been working together for over a year now.
+As I have worked on larger programs I have had to spend more time thinking about the design of programs.
+I have improved by learning the difference between hacking code and designing an application.
+Now more of my code is of the latter rather than the former.

+There are many good sources that can help when designing applications.
+The ideas that influenced me the most where the concepts and practices from Domain Driven Design(DDD).
+This series of blog posts aims to share what I have learned from exploring DDD.

-Domain Driven Design can be a nebulous term that in summary seams to provide minimal concrete advice to you as a developer.
-When examined in detail I found it full of extremely well thought through advice.
+Domain Driven Design can be a nebulous term that seams to provide minimal concrete advice to you as a developer.
+I hope to convince you that it is full of extremely well thought through, practical advice.
 It is important to realise DDD takes a complete world view.
 This is to reflect that software does not exist in isolation, non-technical stakeholders are present throughout a project.

-As a developer it is tempting to shy away from non-technical issues but accepting them can help clarify problems.
-This is true at many different levels in the software development process.
-From the naming of individual methods to the layout of directories in a project.
+As a developer I would separate the technical issues of writing code from the non-technical concerns of the wider project.
+Domain Driven Design encouraged me to consider both parts together.
+This view can help clarify problems at many levels of the development process, from the naming of individual methods to the layout of directories in a project.

 ### Useful Terms